Target-aware Image Editing via Cycle-consistent Constraints: Experiments

-\paragraph{Optimization Steps Ablation.}To analyze how optimization with cycle constraints influences the editing performance, we provided two visualized examples in Figure~\ref{fig:6}.
-Each example contained the editing results of different optimization steps ($0$,$20$,$60$,$100$).
+\textbf{Optimization Rounds}.
+To analyze how optimization with cycle constraints influences the editing performance, we provided visualized examples in Figure~\ref{fig:6}.
+Each example contained the editing results of different optimization rounds ($0$,$20$,$60$,$100$).
 Before the optimization (\ie, adding a random noise), it already achieves a good target semantic alignment.
-For example, the \texttt{cat} has already appeared to replace the \texttt{rabbit} (``Random'' of the first row), and the \texttt{girl's short hair} has also appeared to replace the \texttt{long hair} (``Random'' of the second row).
+For example, the \texttt{cat} has already appeared to replace the \texttt{rabbit} ($0$ round of the first row), and the \texttt{girl's short hair} has also appeared to replace the \texttt{long hair} ($0$ round of the second row).
 However, the editing-irrelevant parts (\eg, \texttt{background}, \texttt{candies}, and \texttt{girl}) are quite different from the source images.
 As the optimization proceeds, the source consistency has gradually improved, while the target semantics remain well-aligned.
-This indicates that cycle constraints can maintain the editing-irrelevant parts while editing the target parts.
-Quantitative results are in the Appendix. \paragraph{Generalization of the Intermediate State.}To further verify our main claim (\ie, the target-aware intermediate state can maintain the editing-irrelevant contents and destroy the editing-relevant contents), we evaluated the generalization ability of the target-aware intermediate state.
-As shown in Figure~\ref{fig:7}, we conducted such a comparison experiment.
-Given a source image and its source prompt ``...white dog...''.
-We edited it by following three target prompts, that is ``...gold retriever...'', ``...lion...'', and ``...lion with crown...''.
-For each of the target prompts, we compared the editing result via restoration from three different intermediate states.
+This indicates that FlowCycle can maintain the editing-irrelevant parts while accomplishing edit the target parts.
+Quantitative results in the Appendix.

+\textbf{Intermediate State Transfer}.
+To further verify our main claim (\ie, the target-aware corruption can make the editing-relevant part editable while maintaining the editing-irrelevant part), we conducted an intermediate state transfer experiment.
+As shown in Figure~\ref{fig:7}, given a source image and its source prompt ``\texttt{$\dots$white dog$\dots$}''.
+We first got three different intermediate states:

-1) \textit{Random States} (the first row): They are acquired by adding random noise to the source image.
+1) \textit{Random State}: It was acquired by adding a random noise to the source image.

-2) \textit{Transfer State} (the second row): It is acquired by optimizing a noise under the ``...white dog...'' (source) - ``...husky...'' (target) prompt pair according to the consistency constraints and adding it to the source image.
+\noindent2) \textit{Transfer State}: We optimized a noise under the ``\texttt{$\dots$white dog$\dots$}'' (source) - ``\texttt{$\dots$husky$\dots$}'' (target) prompt pair using our method.
+Then we acquired the transfer state by adding this noise to the source image.

-3) \textit{Optimized States} (the third row): They are acquired by respectively optimizing noises under the exact editing prompt pairs, and adding them to the source image.
+\noindent3) \textit{Optimized States}: We optimized three noises under the subsequent corresponding editing prompt pairs, respectively.
+Then we acquired three different optimized states by adding these noises to the source image, respectively.